 Yes, Cornish tin jewellery is hypoallergenic as it doesn't contain nickel, which is a common cause of allergic reactions.

-Cornish tin jewellery can be easily cared for by wiping it with a soft cloth and avoiding exposure to harsh chemicals or extreme temperatures.
+Cornish tin jewellery can be easily kept clean for by wiping it with a soft cloth and avoiding exposure to harsh chemicals or extreme temperatures.

 What Makes Cornish Tin Jewellery Unique?